noosfero/noosfero/INSTALL.md

     $ cd /var/lib/noosfero/current
     $ createdb noosfero_production
-    $ createdb noosfero_development
-    $ createdb noosfero_test

-The development and test databases are actually optional.
-If you are creating a stricly production server, you will probably not need them.

 Now we want to configure Noosfero for accessing the database we just created.
 To do that, you can 1) copy `config/database.yml.pgsql` to `config/database.yml`, or create `config/database.yml` from scratch with the following content: